This Old Fashioned Friendship Fruit Salad Recipe is made with a mix of fruit and is a healthy dessert for any gathering.

 - Honey Dew

-Cooking Tip: Garnish your fruit salad with colorful marshmallows, whipped cream, fresh mint or basil, or even pieces of chopped dried fruit, if you’d like.
+Cooking Tip: Garnish your fruit salad with colorful marshmallows, homemade Chantilly Whipped Cream, fresh mint or basil, or even pieces of chopped dried fruit, if you’d like.

 Ways to Serve Your Fruit Salad

 In the first image at the top of this post, you’ll see that my Old Fashioned Fruit Salad was served in one of my huge Thatsa Tupperware bowls.

 But you don’t have to limit yourself to this type or size serving dish.

 Watermelon.
 How about a watermelon in place of your traditional man-made bowl?
 Not only does this make for a great display, you can also use some of the scooped out fruit for your fruit salad.
 All you have to do is hollow out a halved watermelon and fill it with your favorite fruit salad mix.